CoderDojoMcDonough/Documentation/Exploratory_Sessions/Web Development Fundamentals.md

 3. Click **Live Preview** to preview `index.html`

 **Text Editor**
-We recommend using the Atom text editor during our sessions: [Brackets](http://brackets.io)
+We recommend using the [Brackets](http://brackets.io) text editor during our sessions

 ## Web Development Resources